 SHA – State Health Assessment and SHIP –State Health Improvement Plan

-- The focus on behavioral health has been informed by the State’s Healthy Illinois 2021 plan, which encompasses the SHA along with the SIM grant awards, and the SHIP.
+- The focus on behavioral health has been informed by the State’s Healthy Illinois 2021 plan, which encompasses the SHA along with the State Innovation Model grant awards, and the SHIP.
 Together, these initiatives aim to align plans, processes, and resources to improve the health of Illinois residents.

 SIM – State Innovation Model

 - Illinois’ two State Innovation Model (SIM) design grant awards from the Center for Medicare and Medicaid Innovation – a Round One award in 2013 and a Round Two award in 2015 – helped the State to create focused and measurable health improvement strategies and identify behavioral health as a priority.

 - These facilities will specialize in the treatment of serious mental illness and often co-occurring substance use disorders.
 SMHRFs’ four levels of care encompass crisis intervention, acute stabilization, intermittent stays and long term services and supports within a residential setting.